home-assistant/home-assistant.io/source/_integrations/trafikverket_ferry.markdown

 ## Use cases

-- Retrieve the next departure and information connected to it for a specific ferry line.
+- Retrieve the next departure and information connected to it
-- Retrieve information for specific departure time on a specific ferry line.
-- Optional to set destination harbour to get any departure from specific harbour.
+- Destination harbour is optional and by leaving empty it will show next destination available from selected departure harbour.
+- By choosing a specific time it will only show departures after this.
+- By deselecting from the pre-filled days of week you can make selection such as only Monday to Friday if needed.

-## Retrieved data
+## Sensors

-- Next departure for the specific ferry line/departure.
+- Next departure date and time by made selections
+- Departure harbour
+- Destination harbour
-- Modified time
+- Modified time (this sensor is deactivated as standard)

-- Other information provided by Trafikverket related to the specific departure.
+Other information provided by Trafikverket related to the specific departure are shown as attribute on all sensors.

 ## Ferry harbour names

-Click [here](https://www.trafikverket.se/trafikinformation/vag/?TrafficType=personalTraffic&map=1/373767.82/6890962.41/&Layers=Ferries%2b) to see examples of harbour names, use city name as harbour.
+Click [here](https://www.trafikverket.se/trafikinformation/vag/?TrafficType=personalTraffic&map=1/373767.82/6890962.41/&Layers=Ferries%2b) to see examples of harbour names, use city name as harbour, as example "Ekerö", "Svanesund".